 For many of those individuals worried about leaving their family when they move to America, USCIS allows the spouse and children under the age of 21 to be admitted to the United States as an E-21 and E-22 immigrant status (respectively).
 This means that qualified NIW applicants will be able to immigrate with his or her family.

 For the right applicant with proper qualifications, the NIW program may the best for you.
 USCIS has admitted countless individuals who prove to have a national interest in America.
-If you believe this is the right option for you, consulting an immigration lawyer is highly advised.
+If you believe this is the right option for you, consulting our immigration office is highly advised.